dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 Here's the gist:

 "ML systems have a special capacity for incurring technical debt, because they have all of the maintenance problems of traditional code plus an additional set of ML-specific issues.
 This debt may be difficult to detect because it exists at the system level rather than the code level.
-Traditional abstractions and boundaries may be subtly corrupted or invalidated by the fact that data influences ML system behavior.
+Traditional abstractions and boundaries may be subtly corrupted or invalidated by the fact that data influences ML system behaviour.
 Typical methods for paying down code level technical debt are not sufficient to address ML-specific technical debt at the system level."

 "Code dependencies can be identified via static analysis by compilers and linkers.
 Without similar tooling for data dependencies, it can be inappropriately easy to build large data dependency chains that can be difficult to untangle."